Nanandmic567/beemie-the-chatbette-return/README.md

 # beemie-the-chatbette-return
 A recreation to https://github.com/Nanandmic567/beemie-the-chatbette
 <br>Yes, that a failure.
 Because my computer isn't macOS and using Windows so ...
 CI/CD and Travis CI didn't make any sense.
+<br>Hopefully, PHP can resolved this problem, I promise.

 <h1>Why I called "Chatbette"</h1>